iampm03/App-Performance-Analysis/README.md

 # Key Analyses:
 App Size vs. Installations: Analyze the relationship between app size and the number of installations to identify optimal size ranges for maximizing app reach.

 Price vs. Installations: Explore how app pricing impacts the number of installations and assess the effectiveness of pricing strategies.

 App Category Analysis: Investigate the performance of different app categories in terms of installs, ratings, and reviews.

 User Reviews and Ratings: Analyze user reviews and ratings to understand user sentiment and its impact on app success.

 Trend Analysis: Identify trends in app performance over time and seasonality effects on app downloads and ratings.
 Usage

-Data Import: Import the Google Play Store dataset into your preferred data analysis tool (e.g., Python, R, SQL).
+Data Import: Import the Google Play Store dataset into (Python).

 Exploratory Data Analysis: Conduct detailed analysis of app size, price, installations, category performance, user reviews, and ratings.

 Insights and Recommendations: Use data-driven insights to generate actionable recommendations for enhancing app visibility and performance.

 # Results: